 Who doesn’t love a cucumber salad on a hot day?
 They are so refreshing and – if you make them right – they are so very yummy.
 Not to mention, healthy!!

-I have some favorite cucumber salad recipes so I thought I would share them with you.
-If you like any of them, give some love to the gals (and guys) that shared their recipes with us.
+These are some of my favorite cucumber salad recipes.
+If you like any of them, give some love to the gals (and guys) that shared them.

 Easy Cucumber Salad Recipes